 How to Setup Full Backup According to a Percentage of File Modifications

-On the Full Backup Schedule screen you can set up a conditions to run full backup.
-Just check the “Run full only if total size of previous level backups larger than:” checkbox.
-You will have to specify a percentage of total changes from last full size of a file.
+On the Full Backup Schedule screen, you can set up conditions to run the full backup.
+Just check the “Run full only if the total size of previous level backups larger than” checkbox.
+You will have to specify a percentage of total changes from the last full size of a file.
 When total changes in a file will reach the threshold, a full backup will be initiated.

 Block-level backup is incompatible with the following cloud storage services: